 CHECK-OUT: A valid, current library card is required for check-out.
 As a courtesy, your card may be looked up upon presentation of a valid photo ID & a $1 fee.
 A receipt is given to each patron with the borrowed items listed, showing the due date and title of each item, at the time of check out.

 BORROWING TIME: Most items circulate for a three-week period.
-DVDs, Juvenile Holiday books, and magazines circulate for one week.
+DVDs, Juvenile Holiday books, and periodicals circulate for one week.
 New adult books marked as such circulate for 14 days.
 Current editions of periodicals and reference materials do not circulate.
 Reference Materials are available for in-library use only and may be duplicated in accordance with copyright laws.

 LIMITS: During check-out, some items are limited by quantity: DVDs- 7 per borrower, Juvenile Holiday Books- 5 per borrower.
 We ask that you do not take an entire author or subject matter’s holdings.

 OTHER CHARGES: Charges for damages will be assessed for each item that requires repair or replacement.
 This includes, but is not limited to, damages to barcodes, plastic cases, tapes, books, and any other part of a library item.
 The minimum charge is $1.00, the maximum is the cost of the item + $3.00 for processing.
+Inter – Library Loan items which are not pick up are subject to a $1 charge per title.

 Internet Access Policies